ranfysvalle02/code-xplorer/README.md

-# I Built a Glass Box: A Single-File Python App for Trustworthy AI Code Analysis
+# Trustworthy AI Code Analysis

 We've all been there: starting a new job or joining a new team, you're faced with a sprawling, unfamiliar codebase.
 The `README` is a month out of date, and your only guide is the `git blame` history.
 Where do you even begin?
 The traditional approach involves hours of painstaking detective work, grepping for a `main` function and slowly piecing together the puzzle.